Eilidh Doyle

-Career
+Early life

-Eilidh Child was born in Perth, Scotland.
+Doyle was born Eilidh Child in Perth, Scotland on 20 February 1987.
 As a youngster, she twice won the U13 Scottish Schools butterfly swimming title.
 One of her sisters is a writer, the other used to compete at triple jump and her brother is a footballer.

+Sporting career

-In 2009, Child significantly improved her personal best for the 400m hurdles from 56.84 to 55.32, to finish second at the European U23 Championships in Kaunus, Lithuania, behind fellow British athlete Perri Shakes-Drayton.
+In 2009, Child significantly improved her personal best for the 400 m hurdles from 56.84 to 55.32, to finish second at the European U23 Championships in Kaunas, Lithuania, behind fellow British athlete Perri Shakes-Drayton.
 She also qualified for that year's World Championships in Berlin, reaching the semi-finals.
 In 2010, she further improved to 55.16 at the London Diamond League in August.
 Then in October, she won a silver medal at the Commonwealth Games in Delhi in 55.62.

 In 2012, Child ran below 55 seconds for the 400 metres hurdles for the first time, with 54.96 on 2 June in Geneva.
 Two weeks later, she earned Olympic selection, with 55.53 for second behind Shakes-Drayton at the Olympic trials.
 At the London Olympics, she reached the semi-finals, running 56.02.

 She won two medals at the 2013 European Indoor Championships in Gothenburg, with silver in the 400 metres behind teammate Perri Shakes-Drayton, breaking the Scottish indoor record in the process, with 51.45.
-She then added a gold in the 4x400 m relay.
+She then added a gold in the 4 × 400 m relay.
 The British quartet of Christine Ohuruogu, Shana Cox, Child, and Shakes-Drayton also improved the UK indoor record to 3:27.56.
 Outdoors, she broke the Scottish 400 metres hurdles record with 54.22 in Birmingham in June.
 Then in August, at the World Championships in Moscow, she ran 54.32 in her semi-final to reach the final.
 In the final she was fifth in 54.86.
-Alongside Cox, Margaret Adeoye and Ohuruogu, she won a bronze medal in the 4 x 400 metres relay.
+Alongside Cox, Margaret Adeoye and Ohuruogu, she won a bronze medal in the 4 × 400 metres relay.